Hofstadter butterflies and metal/insulator transitions for moir\'e heterostructures

 \section{Weak coupling and AC spectrum}

-We now study the regime where the coupling of the honeycomb lattices is weak and see that the AC spectrum that is present in case of non-interacting sheets persists.
-We saw in the previous section that in the strong coupling regime, the Hamiltonian exhibits Anderson localization (point spectrum) at almost every diophantine moir\'e lengths $1/L$.
-In this section, we show for {\it fixed} diophantine moir\'e lengths $1/L$, $H_w(\theta)$ has some AC spectrum if the coupling is weak enough.
+We now return to the usual Hamiltonian \eqref{eq:Hamiltonian} and study the regime where the coupling of the honeycomb lattices is weak and see that the AC spectrum that is present in case of non-interacting sheets persists.
+We saw in Theorem \ref{theo:Aloc1} in the previous section that in the strong coupling regime, the Hamiltonian exhibits Anderson localization (point spectrum) at almost every diophantine moir\'e lengths $1/L$.
+In this section, we show for {\it fixed} diophantine moir\'e lengths $1/L$, $H_w(\theta,\phi,\vartheta)$ has some AC spectrum if the coupling is weak enough.
 Our main theorem is then as follows.